binhchay1/apkafe/wp-content/plugins/ai-engine/readme.txt

 == Beyond the Features ==

 AI Engine offers its own internal API (including a REST API).
 This allows you to integrate AI capabilities into your WordPress website, no-coding solutions, and more.
-The AI Engine is designed to be as flexible as possible, allowing you to customize it to your liking.
-AI Engine has been officially integrated with many plugins to enhance their functionality.
+It has been officially integrated with many plugins to enhance their functionality.
 Here are a few examples:

 * [Media File Renamer](https://wordpress.org/plugins/media-file-renamer/)
 * [SEO Engine](https://wordpress.org/plugins/seo-engine/)